KevinAnandaP/daisuke-clinic-platform/README.md

 5. Patient lookup by ID (using BST) ensures quick access to patient records even with the increased volume.

 This case highlights the system's scalability through efficient data structures: O(1) insertion with Linked Lists, O(log n) lookup with BST, and prioritized processing with Queue.

-### 📱 Case Study 3: Patient Record Update and Appointment Rescheduling
-**Scenario**: A patient needs to update their contact information and reschedule a previously booked appointment.

-**Solution**:
-1. The patient logs in and uses the "Update Profile" features to modify their phone number and address.
-2. The system efficiently locates the patient's record in both the Linked List and BST structures.
-3. The patient views their current appointment using "View My Appointments".
-4. Using the appointment scheduling system backed by the Queue implementation, the patient reschedules their appointment.
-5. Both the patient and assigned doctor receive updated appointment information.

-This case study demonstrates the flexibility of the system and how the different data structures maintain consistency across multiple operations.

-### 🚑 Case Study 4: Comprehensive Medical Records Management
-**Scenario**: A patient with a chronic condition visits multiple doctors at the clinic over time, requiring consistent medical record keeping.

-**Solution**:
-1. Each time the patient visits, their appointment is recorded in the Queue system.
-2. When doctors process appointments, they enter detailed diagnosis and medication information.
-3. These records are stored in the dedicated Diagnosis.txt file through the DiagnosisService.
-4. The patient can access their complete medical history through the "View Medical History" feature.
-5. Any doctor seeing the patient can review previous diagnoses and treatments, ensuring continuity of care.
-6. Administrators can monitor patterns in diagnoses and treatments across all patients or specific doctors.

-This case study demonstrates how the medical records system enhances patient care through comprehensive record-keeping and accessibility, while maintaining data integrity using proper file I/O operations.

 ## 👥 Team Members and Responsibilities